xdanx/open-klara/install/README.md

-# Installing Klara
+# Installing Open KLara

+This guide covers the installation of **Open KLara**, a community-driven fork of the original Kaspersky Lab KLara project.

-## Requirements for running Klara:
+## Requirements for running Open KLara:

 - GNU/Linux (we recommend `Ubuntu 22.04.3` or latest LTS)
 - DB Server: MariaDB